 When the Celtic culture did arrive in Ireland it brought a totally different and new culture, languages, art, technology, and beliefs.
 They had introduced using Iron for making tools and weapons but more importantly brought the sense of kingship, kingdoms, and power.
 They divided their lands up with each being ruled by different kings.

-They also had a strong sense of honour, especially in battle.
-To be bold and show courage in a battle gave a Celtic man honour and a high reputation.
+They also had a strong sense of honor, especially in battle.
+To be bold and show courage in a battle gave a Celtic man honor and a high reputation.
 However, unlike times to come in the future, in this Iron Age it was the aristocracy who fought in battle.
 Peasants and people of a lower class were not forced to fight or take part in battle, but to stay on their farming plots and act as slaves for their King.